ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

 ### Run the job
 {: #text-analysis-code-engine-13}

-1. Go to the frontend UI and **upload text files** for text analysis.
-2. To run a job with the configuration created above, use the `jobrun submit` command,
+1. To run a job with the configuration created above, use the `jobrun submit` command,
    ```sh
    ibmcloud code-engine jobrun submit --name backend-jobrun --job backend-job
    ```